Jax imports

 @eqx.filter_jit

-return image_model.render()
+return image_model.simulate()

 What's with the eqx.filter_jit?